Regularized inner products of meromorphic modular forms and higher Green's functions: Proof of Theorem and Corollary

+Note that the minus sign occurring in the second term in \eqref{eqn:polez} comes from the computation of the exterior derivative in terms of the $\xi$-operator; see the last two formulas on page 12 of \cite{BruinierFunke} for further details.

-Due to modularity, the exponential decay of $f$ towards $i\infty$, and the polynomial growth of the other factors (using Lemma \ref{lem:G1prop} (1)), the second term vanishes.
-Using the invariance of the integrand under the action of $\Gamma_{\mathfrak{z}}$ and $\Gamma_\varrho$, we then rewrite \eqref{eqn:polez} as
+Recalling the definition after \eqref{eqn:OurReg}, we note that $z\mapsto h_{s_0,\varrho}(z)$ is invariant under $\Gamma$, and hence the integrand in the second term of \eqref{eqn:polez} is modular of weight $2$.
+Combining this modularity with the exponential decay of $f$ towards $i\infty$ and the polynomial growth of the other factors, one concludes that the second term vanishes as $T\to\infty$.
+Using the invariance of the integrand under the action of $\Gamma_{\tau_{Q_0}}$ and $\Gamma_{\mathfrak{z}}$, we then rewrite \eqref{eqn:polez} as